 - 2020 was a massive year for the platform, when businesses and employees alike had to adapt to the changing global situation, using LinkedIn to network became a part of the process.
 In fact, we saw an increase of 55% when it came to conversations between connections.
 Meaning people aren’t just connecting for the sake of it, people are actually engaging and growing relationships with the people they see on the app.

 - People aren’t just lurking around anymore, people are actively getting involved!
-Maybe in part due to COVID boredom, but content creating on LinkedIn increased by a staggering 60% last year.
+Maybe in part due to COVID boredom, but content creation on LinkedIn increased by a staggering 60% last year.
 This just goes to show that users are creating content to share with their network, meaning there are plenty of ways to gain value from the platform.

 - Live streaming is really taking off, with the number of streams in 2020 increasing by 437%!
 While we all know 2020 changed the way we work, it’s safe to say that these habits we picked up will continue for years to come.
 We’re predicting that live streaming will remain a big fixture on LinkedIn.
 Helping close the global gap and connecting people around the world, live streaming is a great way for professionals to share insights, tips, and promote either themselves or their business.